Xochimilco traditions and fun at once

-A UNESCO world heritage site from pre-Hispanic times long canal system; used for agricultural production.
+Named a UNESCO world heritage site since 1987, from pre-Hispanic times long canal system; used for agricultural production.

-The idea is that you spend the time on the boats; you can eat, drink, maybe listen mariachis and enjoy the view.
-There are another smaller trajineras for food vendors.
+The idea is that you spend the time on the boats, you can eat, drink, listen to mariachis and enjoy the view.
+There are other smaller trajineras for food vendors.

 Don’t worry about the food or drinks here because there are a lot of options; quesadillas, tacos, grill corns, sopes, candies, beers, micheladas, etc.

-All the trajineras are traditionally named after female relatives, so you maybe enjoy the ride in a colorful Lupita, Teresita or Rosita.
+All the trajineras are traditionally named after female relatives, so you maybe enjoy the ride in a colorful Lupita, Luisa or Rosita.

-My favorite time for the ride is at sunset looking the colorful sky and because of the creepy Island of the Dolls that you can enjoy better at this time.
+My favorite time for the ride is at sunset, because of the colorful sky and it’s also the perfect time to visit the creepy Island of the Dolls.

 The Island of the Dolls